top of page

 VideoCapture_20231008-131605.jpg

-We never want animals to be neglected, but we have always secretly wanted guinea fowl!
 These hilarious little ones showed up in a neighborhood in Cranston much too close to the highway.
 They had no mom with them (meaning something happened to her), they were too young to live on their own and they would have been killed by a car or a coyote within a matter of days.
-We picked them up and put them through our quarantine procedures and they are now living with the peacocks while they wait for our new game bird building to be completed.
-You can help us fund their new home by sponsoring one or ALL FIVE!
+We picked them up and put them through our quarantine procedures and they are now living with the peacocks while they wait for their own enclosure to be completed.

 Turkey Rescues

-Normally, you can sponsor one of our super cool turkeys for $35 a month, which provides them with grain, corn for foot health, monthly deworming and treats.
-In addition to these basics, we are always seeking funding for medications and vet visits,
+Sponsor one of our super cool turkeys for $35 a month, which provides them with grain, corn for foot health, monthly deworming and treats.
+In addition to these basics, we are always seeking funding for medications and vet visits.

 bottom of page